boalang/study-template/README.md

       if you want.\
    b.
 Add any missing common snippets into `boa/snippets/`.\
    c.
 Add the query into the `study-config.json`.\
-   c.
+   d.
 Repeat Step 1 as many times as necessary.
 2. Create a new Python script to analyze the data (e.g., `foo.py`) in the top folder.
 3. Edit the existing `Makefile` (**not** the `Makefile.jobs` if it exists!).\